 WebSocket Sharp is an open-source library for implementing WebSocket in .NET applications.

-We already saw in this tutorial that implementing a WebSocket connection manually is quite a pain.
-So it’s best to use a library that makes our work easier.
+As we saw in this tutorial, implementing a WebSocket connection manually is quite a pain.
+So it’s best to use a library that makes the job easier for us.

 WebSocketSharp is the most well-known and popular library for this job.
 It provides an easy-to-use, high-level API for implementing WebSocket in .NET applications.

-WebSocketSharp implements all the functionalities we can expect in a WebSocket library, such as compression, authentication, header management, cookies, among many other options.
+WebSocketSharp implements all the functionalities we might expect from a WebSocket library, such as compression, authentication, header management, cookies.
+Among many, many other options.

-Check the documentation of the library for a list of available options and how to use them.
+Check the library’s documentation for a list of available options and how to use them.

 We can easily add the library to a .NET project through the corresponding Nuget package.